kellymears/wp-block-styles-project/README.md

 # WordPress Block Styles Project

-Finding a usable starting place for the major frameworks.
+Working together to find a usable starting point for the major frameworks.

 **Currently targeting:**

 - Bootstrap
 - Bulma
 - Tachyons (!)
-- Framework-free
+- Vanilla (framework-free)

 Pull requests welcome.

 ## Setup

-Bulma is the framework I'm currently working on.
-You can easily work backwards from `_wp-blocks.scss` and figure out how you might use, contribute to, or discard this work.
+To date, I've made progress with Bulma and the non-framework dependent blocksets.
+You can easily work backwards from `_wp-blocks.scss` and figure out how you might use, contribute to, or discard this work if you follow those selectors.

 ### _config.scss